shacharyaron/grade-notifier-bot/README.md

 This bot was created so IDC students wouldn't have to constantly refresh the IDC website while waiting for their exam grades to be published.

 # How to run
-You can run the project by performing the following steps:
+You can run the bot by executing the following commands:
 ```
 $ git clone https://github.com/shacharyaron/grade-notifier-bot.git
 $ cd grade-notifier-bot